kosn1/Quiz/README.md

 # Quiz
 -A test quiz android app with questions about France and England.
 -The user chooses one of the 2 countries.

+//Last edit 02/04/2020